inkVerb/VIP/501/Lesson-12.md

 Features to be added

+*These may appear as future lessons for 601, and you can do your own as projects or homework assignments*

 1. Add filters to pieces.php:
   - Order by (date published, title, id/started)
   - Search (by ____, default title & content)